astronomer/docs/learn/pycharm-local-dev.md

 ## Configure the Python interpreter

 To develop Airflow DAGs in PyCharm, you need to configure at least one Python interpreter.
-In this example we configure an interpreter using Docker, which allows you to write Python code as well as interact with your DAGs in the Docker containers created by the Astro CLI from within PyCharm.
+In this example you configure an interpreter using Docker, which allows you to write Python code and interact with running DAGs from within PyCharm.

 1. In your PyCharm preferences go to **Build, Execution, Deployment** >> **Docker** and specify how to connect to the Docker daemon.
 For more, see [Connect to Docker](https://www.jetbrains.com/help/pycharm/docker.html#connect_to_docker).